varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

   Use the specified storage backend, see `Storage Backend Options`_.

   This option can be used multiple times to specify multiple storage files.
-Names are referenced in logs, vcl, statistics, etc.
+Names are referenced in logs, VCL, statistics, etc.

 -S file

   Path to a file containing a secret used for authorizing access to the management port.
+If not provided a new secret will be drawn from the system PRNG.

 -T <address[:port]>

   Offer a management interface on the specified address and port.
 See `Management Interface`_ for a list of management commands.

--t ttl
+-t TTL

-  Specifies a hard minimum time to live for cached documents.
-This is a shortcut for specifying the default_ttl run-time parameter.
+  Specifies the default time to live (TTL) for cached objects.
+This is a shortcut for specifying the *default_ttl* run-time parameter.

 -u user